HibberdLab/hibberdlab.github.com/members.md

     </a>
     <div class="media-body">
       <h4 class="media-heading">Jana Knerova</h4>
-      <p>Jane is improving our transformation of <i>Cleome gynandra</i> and is also contributing to our efforts to clone
+      <p>Jane is improving our transformation of <i>Cleome gynandra</i> and is focussing on assessing elements that generate
-      candidate regulators associated with maintaining the C<sub>4</sub> cycle.
+      expression in BS cells of C<sub>3</sub> and C<sub>4</sub> plants.
 She previously worked in James Hartwell's lab in Liverpool on Crassulacean Acid Metabolism.</p>
     </div>
   </div>
 </div>